opensource-society/Season-of-XoR/README.md

 ## 🚀 Program Vision

-The **Season of XoR** is a **4-week guided training + internship-style program** designed for students, beginners, and early-stage developers to **learn by building real-world inspired projects**.
-Unlike conventional internships, this is a **community-driven, task-based learning experience** where participants choose a technology track, complete structured tasks, and showcase their projects.
+The **Season of XoR** is a **4-week guided training + internship-style program** designed for students, beginners, and early-stage developers to learn by building **real-world inspired projects**.

+Unlike conventional internships, this is a **community-driven, project-first learning experience** where participants:

+* Pick a technology track.
+* Build meaningful projects.
+* Collaborate in an open-source style.
+* Showcase their work to the XoR community.

 At the end of the program: